w821-Australian-Aboriginal-bark-painting-Naminapu-Maymuru-Wakun-Wanambi-300-1.jpg

 Additional Info

-SHIPPING INFORMATION: An advantage to residents of the United States is, if you are shipping to an address within the 48 mainland states, we will ship this painting at our expense, and you will avoid delays of trans-Pacific shipping, customs paperwork and import duties, as this authentic indigenous Australian Aboriginal dreamtime painting is currently secured in climate-controlled conditions in Fort Myers, Florida.
-For buyers who wish shipping to other locations, we can arrange that at your expense, to be negotiated after your purchase.
+If you are shipping to an address within the 48 mainland United States, we will ship this painting at our expense, and you will avoid delays of trans-Pacific shipping, customs paperwork and import duties, as this authentic indigenous Australian Aboriginal dreamtime painting is currently secured in climate-controlled conditions in Fort Myers, Florida.

 Per Certificate from Buku-Larrngay, dated 16/3/90: “Milnguya (Milky Way) This story depicts the creation of the Milky Way which is represented by the central white vertical panel on the painting.
 When a Mangalili man or woman dies, their Spirit goes to the Milky Way.
 The Milky Way was created when two men drowned while fishing.
 They caught a rock cod seen in the painting.
 Today they all can be seen as stars.
 This clan design is very sacred and important to Mangalili clan, group and country. “ Signed by the resident art advisor.